Aback231/Travel-Flask-API/README.md

 docker-compose is used to build all the services, and for them to be able to comunicate with each other.

-To build an app run: `docker-compose build`
+To build containers run: `docker-compose build`

 To run the build run: `docker-compose up`